skychwang/Latest-Chapters/README.md

 Demo GUI ✓
 Button functions ✓
 Updated chapter list get ✓ | Currently one source only, Mangafox
-Updated chapter more info e.g. update time, update source etc.
-Listbox hyperlinks
-Multiple source duplicate update checking
+Hyperlinks ✓
+Tooltips on hover
+Multiple sources
+Combine sources and add duplicates cross-checking
 ..more to come.

 ## Dependencies